Mercedes Lackey bibliography: Heirs of Alexandria series

-(with Dave Freer and Eric Flint) Set in an alternate "Venetian Empire" in which magic thrives.
-(Note, a significant amount of text, and a couple of major characters in this work are adapted from stories written by Lackey in the Merovingen Nights shared universe series.
-That series was started by C. J. Cherryh in her novel Angel with the Sword.)
+Written with Dave Freer and Eric Flint, Heirs of Alexandria is set in an alternate "Venetian Empire" in which magic thrives.
+A significant amount of text, and a couple of major characters in this work are adapted from stories written by Lackey in the Merovingen Nights shared universe series.
+That series was started by C. J. Cherryh in her novel Angel with the Sword.